History

-The NWI traces its history back to 1991 when the Nonwovens Cooperative Research Center (NCRC) was established as a State/Industry-University Cooperative Research Center with matching grants from the National Science Foundation, the State of North Carolina, and several industry partners.
+NWI was launched in 2007, but its history traces back to 1991 when the Nonwovens Cooperative Research Center (NCRC) was established as a State/Industry-University Cooperative Research Center with matching grants from the National Science Foundation, the State of North Carolina, and several industry partners.
 In 1998, upon the conclusion of NSF grant funding, the NCRC continued to enhance its technology and research capabilities while growing its membership to become North America’s largest State-Industry-University Cooperative Research Center.
-NCRC was discontinued in 2007 and all programs under NCRC were merged into the Nonwovens Institute.
+NCRC was discontinued in 2007 and all programs under NCRC were merged into The Nonwovens Institute.

 1999 – NCRC graduated from NSF.
 The funding cycle was completed and NCRC had to become self-sustaining.